What is Promotional Pricing & Is It The Right Strategy For You?

 One of the inherent differences between value-based pricing and cost-plus pricing is that the former relies much more heavily on potential customers believing in the value of your product.
 If you are repeatedly lowering the price of your product, it will signal to your customer base that even you don't believe in the value you are offering.
 Even in the realm of physical products, brands that sell well above the cost of product and rely on their name to sell products, don't have sales all that often, if at all.

-Promotional pricing can affect customer retention
+Promotional pricing can have a negative effect on customer retention

 Selling a customer on the value of your product means that they have to respect that value.
 Not only can a promotional pricing strategy lower your perceived value with frequent discounts, but you may attract customers who are only looking for a deal and would never pay the full price of your product.
 Those customers don't stick around long, and retention is every bit as important to SaaS businesses as the acquisition is.